-I so wish that I could write telling you, I had an amazing time.
+I so wish that I could write telling you, I had a fantastic time.
 I wanted so much to be well enough to enjoy the whole cruising experience as well as visiting new places such as Rome and Florence.
-However, unfortunately I found the majority of the holiday feeling very unwell.
-The dizziness and vertigo were severe for the entire trip, and has not settled since returning so I am hoping it is not yet another deterioration in my condition.
-A lot of people who I know that have been on cruises assured me that these ships are so large that you cannot feel them moving at all (apart from the times when the sea is rough!), however my experience was far different.
-Even when the cruise ship was docked at the ports, I still felt the ship moving; for the entire holiday by world was awash with constant motion.
-Perhaps due to the neurological condition and the problems with balance as a result, I am hypersensitive to any type of motion.
-Furthermore, as a result of the increased problems with my balance whilst onboard, the number of falls that I experienced increased as a result and therefore had to rely on my wheelchair for most of the cruise.
-However, having said this for me a cruise was preferable as if my severe symptoms suddenly presented themselves then I would not be too far from the cabin where I would be able to lie down and recuperate until the symptoms dissipated and I felt well enough to rejoin the fun onboard again.
+However, unfortunately, I found the majority of the holiday feeling very unwell.
+The dizziness and vertigo were severe for the entire trip and has not settled since returning, so I am hoping it is not yet another deterioration in my condition.
+A lot of people who I know that have been on cruises assured me that these ships are so large that you cannot feel them moving at all (apart from the times when the sea is rough!), however, my experience was far different.
+Even when the cruise ship was docked at the ports, I still felt the ship moving; for the entire holiday, my world was awash with constant motion.
+Perhaps due to the neurological condition and the problems with balance, as a result, I am hypersensitive to any type of movement.
+Furthermore, as a consequence of the increased problems with my balance while onboard, the number of falls that I experienced increased as a result and therefore had to rely on my wheelchair for most of the cruise.
+However, having said this for me, a cruise was preferable as if my severe symptoms suddenly presented themselves then I would not be too far from the cabin where I would be able to lie down and recuperate until the symptoms dissipated and I felt well enough to rejoin the fun onboard again.

-The symptoms however did not dissipate or I recovered enough to fully enjoy the experience, and therefore unfortunately was unable to leave the ship and visit the various destinations that the ship docked.
-The symptoms were just too severe for me to feel well and strong enough to get off which is such a disappointment for myself as I so wanted to visit these places, and those in Italy in particular.
+The symptoms, however, did not dissipate or I recovered enough to fully enjoy the experience, and therefore, unfortunately, was unable to leave the ship and visit the various destinations that the ship docked.
+The symptoms were just too severe for me to feel well and strong enough to get off which is such a disappointment for myself as I so wanted to visit these places and those in Italy in particular.
 Instead, I had to make the most out of what I could do, which was not much because of the severity of the symptoms and due to the weakness in my legs.
 Instead, I stayed in the cabin and slept due to the fatigue or spent the time reading.
-It might sound as if I didn’t accomplish much, however I did manage to read a rather impressive 6 books during the 15 night cruise, some of which I have wanted to read for a long time but hadn’t found the time.
-A positive therefore is that the holiday gave me time to rediscover a love of reading and losing myself in stories that for a short time took my mind off the dizziness, trembling, weakness, fatigue and pain.
-And talking of pain, I spent a lot of time using the Solarium and enjoying the facilities including the warm jacuzzi, sauna and steam room.
+It might sound as if I didn’t accomplish much.
+However, I did manage to read a rather impressive 6 books during the 15-night cruise, some of which I have wanted to read for a long time but hadn’t found the time.
+A positive therefore is that the holiday gave me time to rediscover a love of reading and losing myself in stories that for a short period took my mind off the dizziness, trembling, weakness, fatigue and pain.
+And talking of pain, I spent a lot of time using the Solarium and enjoying the facilities including the warm Jacuzzi, sauna and steam room.
 I found that spending time in the jacuzzi was excellent to relax and unwind from the stresses and worries of my condition as well as helping to ease the pain that I experience in my legs.
-In addition to using the jacuzzi my mother also splashed out for us to have a massage at the spa onboard Adventure of the Seas, which again was incredibly enjoyable as well as being incredibly relaxing.
-The masseuse noticed the stiffness in my legs, as well as my cold toes, which apparently is a sign of poor circulation so was even recommended on some oils which we could use at home to ease the pain and increase the circulation in my legs.
+In addition to using the jacuzzi, my mother also splashed out for us to have a massage at the onboard spa Adventure of the Seas, which again was incredibly enjoyable as well as being extremely relaxing.
+The masseuse noticed the stiffness in my legs, as well as my cold toes, which apparently is a sign of poor circulation so, was even recommended on some oils which we could use at home to ease the pain and increase the circulation in my legs.
 It was very pricey but really was worth every penny.
 My highlight of the holiday!

 Even going down for dinner was difficult for me – the lighting, the varying ceiling heights and the loud noises all seemed to bother me,, making me feel very dizzy and setting the vertigo and although I felt silly for wearing it, I needed the security of my hat with me, the majority of the time in order to block out the stimuli which were making my symptoms worse.
 I was unable to attend the shows because of the strobe lighting and flashing lights being used, as they too are a trigger for the episodes of vertigo that I regularly experience.
 However, I did attend an ice show which used such effects, and was very unwell afterwards, with the inability to even get dressed the very next day.
 People did stare and felt very self-conscious but I remembered a great quote by Dr Seuss “Those who mind don’t matter and those who matter don’t mind.”
 A lot of people who we met during the cruise were lovely and very understanding such as Gemma and Stan, a granddaughter and granddad who sat on our table at dinner.
 Both were lovely and we enjoyed their company during the cruise.
 Although even attending dinner was difficult as positive is that, during most of the holiday I still managed to go despite the severe symptoms I was experiencing and very much enjoyed dressing up for the formal nights.
 Arriving back at the cabin we were on some nights greeted with the fun and cute ‘towel animals’ created by our wonderful room attendant (who nicknamed me Rihanna during the holiday!).
 They also helped put a much needed smile on my face!!